 10. If making on griddle or tawa, heat a tawa with 1 tablespoon oil.
 When it turns hot, place the skewers in the center and grill them on a medium heat.

 Remove paneer tikka to a serving plate, squeeze lemon juice and sprinkle some chaat masala if you prefer.
 Serve paneer tikka hot with onion, lemon wedges and mint chutney.

 Making paneer tikka in oven

-Preheat oven to 430 F or 220 C for at least 15 to 20 mins.
+Preheat oven to 450 F or 230 C for at least 15 to 20 mins.
 If using an OTG choose, grill option.
 Place the skewers on a tray lined with greased foil or parchment paper.
 Keep the tray in the middle rack.

 Grill for 10 to 12 mins.
 Then move the tray to the top rack and broil for 2 to 3 mins.
 Do adjust the timing depending on the kind of oven and the thickness of the paneer cubes.
 Avoid overcooking them else they turn rubbery, chewy and hard.

 Brush paneer tikka with mustard oil.
 Squeeze some lemon juice and serve hot with mint chutney.

 Smoking paneer tikka: for a real smoky restaurant style paneer tikkas sometimes we smoke them with a hot charcoal after grilling.
 To do this I place a small steel bowl in the tray.
 Then hold a wood charcoal piece with tong and hold it over direct flame until red hot.
 Next keep it in the bowl and pour half teaspoon ghee.